Table of Contents[Hide][Show]

 The true beauty of the Grand Canyon is it can be enjoyed and explored in a few hours, or for days, in every season.
 And each time I visit the Grand Canyon I see a new facet, a new viewpoint.

-My love affair with the top 10 national park never seems to end.
+My love affair with National Parks never seems to end.
 During my most recent and sixth trip to the Grand Canyon I explored Desert View, just inside of the eastern entrance of the south rim.

 As I climbed Mary Colter’s Desert View Tower, her Grand Canyon masterpiece, I scanned the view that Colter wanted to showcase.
 As I looked through the tiny square windows that dot the exterior, it’s the Colorado River that drew my eyes through the layers of the canyon.